Skip to main content

 To mitigate this, clinicians frequently incorporate adjunctive medications.
 Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release LH and FSH, thereby supporting the testes’ natural function and preserving fertility.
 Another consideration is the conversion of testosterone into estrogen, a process mediated by the aromatase enzyme.

-Elevated in men can lead to undesirable effects such as gynecomastia or fluid retention.
+Elevated estrogen levels in men can lead to undesirable effects such as gynecomastia or fluid retention.
 To counteract this, an aromatase inhibitor like Anastrozole is often prescribed, typically as an oral tablet twice weekly, to manage estrogen conversion.

 Personalized hormonal therapy for men often combines testosterone with agents that preserve natural production and manage estrogen levels.